 RCPCH Progress curriculum and syllabi for level 3 training

-As of 1 August 2018, general paediatric trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress General Paediatrics Syllabus.
-Both can be downloaded below.
+As of 1 August 2018, general paediatric trainees at level 3 use the RCPCH Progress level 3 generic syllabus alongside the RCPCH Progress level 3 general paediatrics syllabus.
+Download both documents below

-In addition to the generic learning outcomes for level 3, general paediatric trainees must fulfil the following requirements:
+In addition to the generic learning outcomes for this final level of training, general paediatric trainees must fulfil the following learning outcomes:

 - Resuscitates, stabilises, and treats acutely unwell children and young people, liaising with specialist and primary care teams as necessary.